 Late winter and early spring are regarded as the best time of year to provide food for wild birds, because their natural seed sources are depleted.

-As you think about feeding your feathered friends, make sure their backup birdseed is free from pest damage – particularly from moths.
+As you think about feeding your feathered friends, make sure your stores of birdseed are free from pest damage – particularly from moths.

 Moths such as Indian meal moths use birdseed as an incubator and food source for their young.